rstens/docs/README.md

 **Basic assumption(s):**

 - All modules/functions/components/interfaces need to be Unit tested by the developer.

-- Unit tests need to be re-usable.
+- Unit tests need to be re-usable, atomic and independent.
 - Unit tests need to cover design specification requirements.
 - Unit Tests need to be implemented as automated tests.

 **Test Principle:**

-- Developers will create a unit test design for each component they produce.
+- Developers will create a automated unit test for each component they produce.

-- Unit Test design is documented and stored for re-use and reference.
+- The Unit Test scripts are documented and stored for re-use and reference.

-Objectives
+### Objectives

 Unit Testing aims to:

 - Find defects which may get created by the programmer while developing the software.
 - Gain confidence in and provide information about the level of quality.
 - Prevent defects being passed on to the next activity.
+- Allow for capturing the specifications for a unit and test against thoses specifications.

-Expected Benefits
+### Expected Benefits

-- A team relying on automated unit tests can expect to reap some of the benefits of test-driven development, in particular a decrease in defect rates.
+- A team relying on automated unit tests can expect to reap some of the benefits of test-driven/supported development, in particular a decrease in defects caused by regression errors.
 - Early and frequent testing is a pattern common to successful delivery of working software.

-- Continuous Integration can only succeed when there is a solid basis of automated unit tests .
+- Continuous Integration can only succeed when there is a solid basis of automated unit tests.

-**To Note**
+> **To Note**

-Agile has led to a strong emphasis, among developers, on the use of automated checking procedures, and this has tended to marginalize other forms of testing, in particular that done by professional testers.
+> Agile development has led to a strong emphasis, among developers, on the use of automated checking procedures, and this has tended to marginalize other forms of testing, in particular that done by professional testers.
 Yet this work (which some Agile teams call \"exploratory\" testing) is no less important in an Agile context.

-Responsibilities
+### Responsibilities

-**Role ** **R** **A** **S** **C** **I**

----

-Test Lead     X
-Test Analyst (Agile)
-Business Tester
-Test Automation Specialist     X
-Business Analyst
-Business Lead
-Developer X
-Developer Lead   X
-Solution Architect       X
-Release Manager     X
-Auditor
-Project Manager         X

-Unit testing is the responsibility of the development team.
+Unit testing is the responsibility of the developers in the team.

-Scope
+### Scope

 **Unit, Component and Module Test Scope**

 In Agile projects the test scope is determined by the content of each sprint.
 Each user story in the sprint will consist of one or more software components, units and or modules and these will have one or (typically) more unit tests each.

-Approach
+#### Approach

 This section provides an overview of the test approach that will be undertaken for Unit Testing.

-In the early eighties, IBM did a lot of research on the value of Unit Testing and found that it was capable of finding at least 60% of all defects that a project could encounter.
-The more striking number was that this could be done for a fraction of the cost and with minimal disruption to the delivery of the project.
+> In the early eighties, IBM did a lot of research on the value of Unit Testing and found that it was capable of finding at least 60% of all defects that a project could encounter.
+The more striking observations was that this could be done for a fraction of the cost and with minimal disruption to the delivery of the project.
 This notion is at the core of the practice in agile projects to have a focus on unit testing and particularly automated unit testing.

 In general terms we want unit testing to be:

 - Rigorous
 - Consistent
 - Repeatable
 - Dependable

 **Rigorous**